0xSpaceShard/starknet-hardhat-plugin/www/docs/dev.md

 ### Executing tests in docker

 You can use docker tester image.
 The image includes testing environment set up with everything required to run the tests.
 The spawned container has access to docker daemon so it can also run the tests that require spawning Devnet/Cairo CLI etc containers.
+Read more in [Dockerized testing environment](#dockerized-testing-environment) section.

 ```
 npm run docker-tester